Zeo666/AllTheRoles/README.md

 -----------------------
 ## Disperser
 ### **Applied to: Impostors**
-Disperser has the ability to teleport every player to a random vent
+Disperser is a button modifier that gives the impostors the ability to teleport every player to a random vent
 ### Game Options
 | Name | Description | Type | Default |
 |----------|:-------------:|:------:|:------:|